 During the 1990s, THX spread to home theater.
 VHS and DVD movies that bear the well-known logo have gone through the THX Digital Mastering Program.
 This is a professional services group that works with studios and post-production facilities to ensure that the highest standards are applied for sound, video, compression, and replication.
 Check out THX.com: Certified Products for a list of manufacturers that offer THX-approved home theater components.
 Just remember, unless you set up your home theater in a room that meets the same demanding specifications required for theaters, home THX probably won't sound the same as it does at the movies.

-For more information on THX and related topics, check out the links on the next page.
+For more information on THX and related topics, check out the links below.